toybreaker/jeancouteau/_posts/2012-12-01-mind-your-tongue.md

 Those nicknames, directed at the general nudity of Balinese babies, even result in new names for the parents: _Men Butuh_ (Testicles’ Mother) or _Nang Lecir_ (the Erected One’s father).

-For some reason, the contemporary Balinese won t dare use these names in the city, especially when riding a bike!!
+For some reason, the contemporary Balinese won' 't dare use these names in the city, especially when riding a bike!!

 So, if the Balinese symbolise modern sexuality as an engine, with its vulgar phrasing, then maybe we could compare the agrarian tradition with fertility.